selenasat/ci-cd-pipeline-template/README.md

 1. **GitHub Actions Workflow File Walkthrough**
    An explanation of the basic components and structure of a GitHub Actions workflow.
+      1. Create GitHub repository.
+      2. Click add file
+      3. Create directory structure: your_repo/.github/workflows/superlinter.yml
+      4. Make sure the directory structure follows the format above!

-2. **GitHub Actions Lab - Creating Repository and Setting up Action**
+3. **GitHub Actions Lab - Creating Repository and Setting up Action**
    Step-by-step guide for creating a GitHub repository and setting up a basic GitHub Action.

-3. **GitHub Actions Lab - Running and Troubleshooting Workflows**
+4. **GitHub Actions Lab - Running and Troubleshooting Workflows**
    A guide to running workflows and troubleshooting common issues.

 ## GitHub Actions Workflow